Shopify/ghostferry/master/_sources/copydbinprod.rst.txt

 To Verify Or Not To Verify
 --------------------------

-Ghostferry has two built-in verifier.
+Ghostferry has two built-in verifiers.
 They are designed to give you certainty that the data of the source and the target are identical after a move and nothing was corrupted/missed.
-They are designed to be used during the cutover process, when write to the source database has stopped and writes to the target has not yet started.
-During their run, both the source and target must kept read only and thus incur downtime for your dataset.
+They are designed to be used during the cutover process, when writes to the source database has stopped and writes to the target have not yet started.
+During the run, both the source and target must be kept read only and thus incur downtime for your dataset.
 The two different verifiers have different downtime characteristics.
 See the :ref:`verifiers` page for more details on what they are and how to choose a verifier.
 This means you have to decide if you want to verify or not.

 In order to know how much downtime you will incur during the verification process, you can test it with the slave based staging move described in